 A good place to start is by analysing your current perfect-fit clients.
 What are they like demographically?
 Where do they hang out online?
 What do you think drew them to your salon initially?
+Could your social media goals be paired with a hair or beauty salon app for clients that could extend your reach?
 Alternatively, creating client profiles is a great starting point.
 (Tips for doing this can be found here).

 No matter what kind of content you’re posting or what major goal you wish to achieve via a social media strategy, your audience should be at the forefront of your mind when making any decisions online.